Rex Pierson: Vickers Wellington

-He was also chief designer of the Vickers Wellington twin-engined bomber, of which nearly 11,500 were built between 1936 and 1945.
-The Wellington, K4049, first flew on 15 June 1936 from Brooklands with Joseph Summers.
+He was also chief designer of the Vickers Wellington twin-engined bomber, of which nearly 11,500 were built between 1936 and 1945, the largest production run of any multi-engined British aircraft.
+The prototype Wellington K4049 first flew on 15 June 1936 from Brooklands in the hands of Vickers Chief Test Pilot "Mutt" Summers.

 Post war

 Postwar designs included the Viking, Valetta and Viscount.
 Pierson was promoted to chief engineer in 1946.
 His successor as chief designer was the engineer and industrial leader Sir George Edwards.

 Personal life

 After a long illness Pierson died at his home in Cranleigh, Surrey on 10 January 1948 aged 56.
 His name and achievements are commemorated by an annual R K Pierson Lecture held by the Royal Aeronautical Society (Weybridge Branch) at Brooklands Museum, usually in November.
 The museum also displays a unique collection of aircraft produced by the Vickers design team led by Pierson and Edwards from 1917-60.